juergenpf/ModularFibonacci/README.md

 ### The Haskell Tooling

 1. I'm using the [Haskell Language Server]( https://github.com/haskell/haskell-language-server).
 I did build that on a linux machine following the build instructions and copied the produced binaries into the /usr/bin directory of my WSL instance.
+If you don't want to build it yourself, the project now also offers pre-build [binaries](https://github.com/haskell/haskell-language-server/releases).
+Please note, that the ZIP files for Windows may contain the executable without the .EXE extension, so after extraction you need to rename it.
+I guess this is a naive attempt to bypass Virus scanner complains, but I'm convinced only the naive ones may be fooled.
-2. In Visual Studio Code I use the [Haskell Language Server](https://marketplace.visualstudio.com/items?itemName=alanz.vscode-hie-server) extension
+2. In Visual Studio Code I use the [Haskell](https://marketplace.visualstudio.com/items?itemName=haskell.haskell) extension

 The Haskell Language Server is a merger of the previos separate projects [Haskell IDE Engine](https://github.com/haskell/haskell-ide-engine) and [ghcide](https://github.com/digital-asset/ghcide).
 The server provides all the binaries required by the Visual Studio Code extension.